 Minimum 2:1 undergraduate honours degree in a subject related to design in the built environment, such as architecture, landscape architecture or urban planning.

-You should also provide a design portfolio.
-See What to include with your application for more details.
+You should also provide a portfolio which includes a custom assignment.
+Here's what to include with your application.

 We will also consider your application if your degree is not design based but you have considerable professional design experience.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.

 If you have any questions about entry requirements, please contact the department.

 Any supervisors and research areas listed are indicative and may change before the start of the course.

 Recognition of professional qualifications: from 1 January 2021, in order to have any UK professional qualifications recognised for work in an EU country across a number of regulated and other professions you need to apply to the host country for recognition.
 Read information from the UK government and the EU Regulated Professions Database.